ProteinCalc Logo

 Key Takeaways

-• The DRI target for lactation is commonly expressed around 1.3 g/kg/day, or about 25 g/day above the non-lactating baseline.
+• The DRI range for lactation is commonly expressed around 1.3 g/kg/day, or about 25 g/day above the non-lactating baseline.

 • Calories, fluids, sleep, and feeding frequency matter for milk supply too; protein is only one part of postpartum nutrition.